The importance of finding a specialist for gynecologic cancer

 Research suggests that women with ovarian cancer who are treated by a gynecologic oncologist tend to have better outcomes than those who are not.
 “At the end of the day, gynecologic cancer patients do better when treated by a specialist—they have better outcomes.
 Gynecologic oncologists are very focused on these particular cancers.
 Even with an uncommon gynecologic cancer, we know the latest research in those areas,” says Dr. Chura.

-What unique skills can a gynecologic oncologist offer to a woman with gynecologic cancer?
+What unique skills can a gynecologic oncologist offer?

 Gynecologic oncologists are trained in providing comprehensive, multidisciplinary care.
 Finding the exact stage of the cancer is vital to planning the most appropriate treatment.
 Gynecologic oncologists are trained to perform accurate staging surgery and cytoreductive (debulking) surgery to find and remove tumors that have spread in the pelvic and abdominal areas.

 Another advantage to seeing a gynecologic oncologist is that one doctor can manage all your treatment.
 Following surgery, a gynecologic oncologist can administer chemotherapy if needed.
 “Because a gynecologic oncologist can perform surgery and administer chemotherapy, it allows for continuity of care.
 We can develop a long-term relationship with the patient.
 Most doctors either do surgery or provide chemotherapy.
 We do both,” says Dr. Chura.

 For example, for patients with ovarian cancer that has spread through the abdomen, there is an option of giving chemotherapy directly in the abdominal cavity.
 Called intraperitoneal (IP) chemotherapy, this technique of delivering chemotherapy to the site of cancer may improve survival for patients with ovarian cancer.
 Unfortunately, many patients with ovarian cancer are not offered this treatment option.